-- Once families decide that our program meets their needs, families schedule a one-hour visit with their child.
+- Once families decide that our program meets their needs, families schedule a 45 minute visit with their child.
 During the child visit, families have an opportunity to see their child play and interact in a new environment.
-Teachers have an opportunity to learn about the child’s interests and family goals for the child.
-Following this visit, the child is placed on a wait list for future consideration.
+Teachers have an opportunity to learn about the child's interests and family goals for the child.

-- Once an offer to enroll is extended, families must submit a non-refundable deposit of $780.00 postmarked within 30 days of the acceptance letter.
+- Enrollment offers to families are extended in early March for summer and fall enrollment.
+Families submit a non-refundable deposit postmarked within 30 days of the acceptance letter.